Monte Carlo FIRE Simulator

 Interpretation

 That matters because retirement is not only about average return.
-A plan can look fine on paper with a reasonable long-run average, but still fail if bad returns happen early while withdrawals are already coming out every month.
-This tool is mainly a way to test how fragile or resilient your plan looks under many different sequences.
+A plan can look acceptable on a clean spreadsheet and still fail when bad years show up early while withdrawals are already happening.

 Monte Carlo FIRE FAQ